singaround/songbook/songs/All-For-Me-Grog.md

 > ***With the lassies drinking gin***\
 > ***Far across the Western Ocean I must wander***

-Where are my boots, my nogging, nogging boots\
+Where are my boots, my nogging, nogging boots?\
 ***All gone for beer and tobacco***\
 Well the soles they are worn out\
 And the heels are kicked about\